moazmaksod/LabWise/docs/LabWise_design.md

 IV.
 The Analytical Engine: The Lab Technician's Digital Workbench

 The analytical phase is the core of the laboratory's function, and the Lab Technician's interface is the digital workbench where this work is managed.
-This environment is defined by high volume, high stress, and an absolute requirement for precision.2 The LabFlow design for the technician persona is therefore centered on three principles: proactive prioritization, barcode-driven error prevention, and intelligent automation of repetitive tasks.
+This environment is defined by high volume, high stress, and an absolute requirement for precision.2 The LabWise design for the technician persona is therefore centered on three principles: proactive prioritization, barcode-driven error prevention, and intelligent automation of repetitive tasks.
 The goal is to create an interface that acts as a cognitive aid, helping the technician manage their workload effectively and focus their expertise on the results that truly require human review.18

 4.1.
 The Dynamic Worklist (Home Screen)